 We are excited to be hosting the 12th Annual VT Pond Hockey Championships!!
-New for 2021, we will split the divisions between two weekends due to Vermont State capacity restrictions.
-We are looking forward to running this annual championship while maintaining a high level of play, a fun and engaging environment, staying within guidelines provided by the State, and giving all teams and players the best pond hockey experience!
-We plan to return to a single weekend event in 2022.
+We are looking forward to returning this annual championship while maintaining a high level of play, a fun and engaging environment, staying healthy, and giving all teams and players the best pond hockey experience!

 VT Pond Hockey Championship Divisions

 The Open A / B Division is for the competitive high school, league or recreational player, and is open to men and women 21 and older.
 You can have up to six players on a team, but only four players on the ice at a time.
 Each team is guaranteed four round-robin games (weather permitting), and the opportunity to qualify for the medal round and win either the coveted Open ‘”A” Golden Sap Bucket Trophy or the Open “B” Golden Sap Bucket Trophy.